idibau/cs2bim/concepts.md

 ![Internal object model](./uploads/internal-class-model.png){width=600}

 # Projection and triangulation
-- [ ] --> Jonas ?

 [Here](examples/wkt2tin.slides.html) you can find a detailled explanaition of the code.

-- [ ] General description of the concepts missing (surface is formed of the parcels, egrid as name, number of ifcBuildings etc)

 # References
 [^IFC-Doc]: buildingSmart International, 2023.
 IFC4.3.2.0 Documentation (official 4.3.2.0) [WWW Document].
 URL https://standards.buildingsmart.org/IFC/RELEASE/IFC4_3/index.html .